Azure/azure-sdk-for-net/sdk/deviceupdate/Azure.IoT.DeviceUpdate/README.md

 ### Authenticate the Client

-In order to interact with the Device Update for IoT Hub service, you will need to create an instance of a [TokenCredential class](https://docs.microsoft.com/dotnet/api/azure.core.tokencredential?view=azure-dotnet) and pass it to the constructor of your UpdateClient, DeviceClient and DeploymentClient class.
+In order to interact with the Device Update for IoT Hub service, you will need to create an instance of a [TokenCredential class](https://docs.microsoft.com/dotnet/api/azure.core.tokencredential?view=azure-dotnet) and pass it to the constructor of your DeviceUpdateClient and DeviceManagementClient class.

 ## Key concepts